leonardmiksa/University-group-projects/README.md

 - The project models physical behaviors realistically but simplifies aspects like anti-windup compensation for educational clarity.

 [> 📎 Full project report (in Croatian) is available in the provided PDF file.](report_room_temperature_control.pdf)

+---

+### Comparison of Features of Noisy and Filtered Speech Signals (Upcoming)

+**Course:** Computer Speech and Language Processing **Collaborators:** Jazz Richard Greblo, Leonard Mikša

+Key features:
+- Analysis of speech signals corrupted by noise
+- Application of digital filtering techniques
+- Comparison of extracted features (e.g., energy, zero-crossing rate, spectral properties) before and after filtering

+**Note:**
+> This project is currently under development.
+A detailed report and results will be added here upon completion.